 Mention academic/professional interests as they relate to the specific program, but share more about your life (e.g., experiences that shaped your character).
 Make sure the personal information you share aligns with the prompt or directions provided.

 Typically, there is a page or word count limit, so write concisely and proofread thoroughly.
-The Career Center can talk you through possible topics and proofread your document once you’ve written it.
-Additionally, you can visit the Writing Center at UA for further, detailed proofing.
+The Career Center can offer a general review and you can also visit the Writing Center at UA for further, detailed proofing.

 To see some examples of personal statements, visit www.accepted.com.